-- scheduled inspections of the waste rock and overburden storage areas, tailings management facility, water retaining dam and mine components to monitor environmental performance; - scheduled water quality sampling and flow measurements of effluent streams and local receiving water streams; - scheduled receiving water programs for benthic invertebrates, stream sediments and fish to monitor downstream environmental quality; - scheduled piezometric monitoring of water levels in wells and the spillway structure at the water retaining dam;

-- annual summer inspections by a qualified geotechnical engineer of tailings management facility, diversion channel, waste rock and overburden storage areas, and water retaining dam for structural stability; and, - scheduled environmental tours and audits of the property by Minto Ex staff to look for environmental hazards and site stability.
+- scheduled inspections of the waste rock and overburden storage areas, tailings management facility, water retaining dam and mine components to monitor environmental performance; - scheduled water quality sampling and flow measurements of effluent streams and local receiving water streams; - scheduled receiving water programs for benthic invertebrates, stream sediments and fish to monitor downstream environmental quality; - scheduled piezometric monitoring of water levels in wells and the spillway structure at the water retaining dam; - monitoring of other instrumentation installed in the Tailings Storage Facility as per the Tailings Management Plan; - annual summer inspections by a qualified geotechnical engineer of tailings management facility, diversion channel, waste rock and overburden storage areas, and water retaining dam for structural stability; and, - scheduled environmental tours and audits of the property by Minto Ex staff to look for environmental hazards and site stability.
 Minto Ex will endeavor to invite various Government agencies' representatives as part of the environmental inspections.